muratk3n/thirdwave/en/README.md

 Well *that's* completely wrong

-"Taiwan is like two feet from China," Trump told the senator.
-"We are eight thousand miles away.
-If they invade, there isn't a f... thing we can do about it"
+"'Taiwan is like two feet from China,' Trump told the senator.
+'We are eight thousand miles away.
+If they invade, there isn't a f... thing we can do about it'"

 \#rogin